 On November 12, we had our first earnings call as a public company, and got to report exciting product growth, international expansion, and huge market potential as we help more businesses connect operational data with context that answers the “why.”

-There’s never been a more thrilling time to be part of our Troop.
+There’s never been a more thrilling time to be part of our team.

 2. We took our social responsibility to the next level.